chickensavory/barcode-reader/README.md

 - It reads your image files **two at a time**
 - It detects and reads the **barcodes**
 - It renames the images automatically based on the barcode values

-This is especially useful if you regularly handle large sets of product photos.

 ---

 # 💻 What You Need